How to Choose an IoT Platform

 Open Source or Proprietary

 Open source vs proprietary, which is better?
-Both can be vary viable solutions, but you should know what you are getting into with each.
+Open source is software for which the original source code is made freely available and may be redistributed and modified.
+Proprietary is software that legally remains the property of the organization, group, or individual who created it.
+Both can be very viable solutions.
+However, you should know what you are getting into with each.
 Let's look at some of the pros and cons.

 - You have full control of the platform